radiocontrolled/Sakker-el-Dekkene2/readme.md

+** ideas

+Using the "bribe profile" application could help build the SED database...

 # A Lebanese life in bribes

 This narrative is based on data collected by <a href="https://www.sakkera.com/">Sakker el Dekkene</a> (SED), a Lebanese NGO which documents and publicises corruption.
 One of SED's key activities is collecting reports of bribery from the Lebanese public.